Check out this article to learn more about the startup interview process!

 For more specific information on how to get a job at top tech companies, check out our guides with interview processes, questions, values, and everything else you need.
 And for startups, they all need unique hosting solutions for their websites.
 Check HowsHost for advice on which website platform to choose.

-If you want to work with any of our advisors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to optimize your applications, interviews, or with any other aspect of the job search, become a Pathrise fellow.